-The Diamond 9 console has an in-built 1Gb Luminex network switch; the Arena console has an in-built 1Gb TitanNet switch (TNS).
+The Diamond 9 console has an in-built 1Gb Luminex network switch; the Diamond 7 and Arena consoles have an in-built 1Gb TitanNet switch (TNS).
 These are directly connected to the console Main board on network connection 1.
 The network switch has 4 ports available on the back of the console.

 The mainboard Network Connection 2 is available on a separate etherCON connector at the back of the console and marked as "secondary Ethernet" on the back.
-We recommend that this should only be used if you need to connect to two different networks, for example the show network and an office network for documentation.
+We recommend that this should only be used if you need to connect to two different networks, for example the show network and a media network or WiFi for the remote.
+Make sure that this port is not set to the same IP range as the switch, because this will cause problems.